symmy596/Polypy/docs/source/density_tutorial.rst

     ca_density = Density(history.trajectory, atom="CE")
     f_density = Density(history.trajectory, atom="O")

-The one_dimensional_density function will take a direction which corresponds to a dimension of the simulation cell.
+The OneDimensionalChargeDensity class will take a direction which corresponds to a dimension of the simulation cell.
 For example, 'x' corresponds to the first lattice vector.
-The code will calculate the total number of a species in 0.1 $AA$ histograms along the first cell dimension.
+The code will calculate the total number of a species in 0.1 A histograms along the first cell dimension.

 The function will return the positions of the histograms and the total number of species.
 To be clear These can then be plotted with the one_dimensional_plot function which takes a list of histograms values, a list of y values and a list of labels.

 .. code-block:: python

     cx, cy, c_volume = ce_density.one_dimensional_density(direction="z")